What Are Pearly Penile Papules?

 - Stable over time

-- Not harmful to sexual function
+- Harmless to sexual health

-- Not linked to infertility
+- Not linked to fertility problems

 Are PPP an STI?